Last Updated on May 12, 2021

 It is easy to spend the afternoon wandering along Ring Road, admiring the spectacular architecture.
 The Vienna Ringstrasse is known as “Lord of the Ring Roads” because of the architectural beauty and it is designated by UNESCO as part of Vienna’s World Heritage Site.

 This grand boulevard was built to replace the city walls, that were built during the 13th century.
-The buildings around Ring Road were intended to be a display of the splendour of the Habsburg Empire.
+The buildings around Ring Road were intended to be a display of the splendor of the Habsburg Empire.

 Along Ring Road you will find sights such as City Hall, the Natural History Museum, State Opera, and Museum of Fine Art.